 Khan Pilot by National Rural Support Program as pilot project and in Khyber Pakhtunkhwa (KP) province, leasing out of Rural Health Center (RHC) Nahaqi to Abaseen Foundation was the first to test.
-The pilots proved to be successful leading to replication of PPP continuing until this day, under the umbrella of the People's Primary Health Care Initiative (PPHI).
-PPHI, started in 2005, has now been implemented in over 60% of districts in Pakistan.
-Encouraged by that experience, Basic Health Units (BHUs) in eighteen districts of KP were handed over PPHI including Abbotabad.PPHI started working under the partnership deed early in 2012.
+The pilots proved to be successful leading to replication of PPP continuing until this day, under the umbrella of the People's Primary Health Care Initiative (PPHI).^{2,3} PPHI, started in 2005, has now been implemented in over 60% of districts in Pakistan.
+Encouraged by that experience, Basic Health Units (BHUs) in eighteen districts of KP were handed over PPHI including Abbotabad.3PPHI started working under the partnership deed early in 2012.
 Since then, it has traversed a long distance despite law & order situation, anti Non-Governmental Organizations (NGOs) sentiments, and resource constraints as few among the several challenges.
-Review missions have generally reported this partnership as a yielding one.

-It is important to note that the given initiatives were implemented in the context of Primary Health Care (PHC).
-PHC is delivered to communities under the spirit of self-reliance in an equitable and cost affordable way.
-Maternal and child Health (MCH) is one of the eight principal elements of PHC.
-Furthermore MCH is an area that requires specific focus in view of our weak indicators in that arena.
+Review missions have generally reported this partnership as a yielding one.4 equitable and cost affordable way.
+Maternal and child Health (MCH) is one of the eight principal elements of PHC.5 Furthermore MCH is an area that requires specific focus in view of our weak indicators in that arena.
 An estimated 276 Pakistani women die for every 100,000 live births and only 34% deliver in facilities.
 The infant and under five mortality rates are 78 and 94 deaths per 1,000 live births, respectively.
 The Contraceptive Prevalence Rate (CPR) has remained stagnate at around 30% for the past several years.
-It is relevant to mention that Pakistan was also a signatory of MDGs with Goals 4 & 5 particularly focusing on MCH; however, progress on improving maternal and child health has been slow and remains a challenge.7 The poor progress in area of maternal and child health demands for combined efforts of public and private sectors.8
+6 It is relevant to mention that Pakistan was also a signatory of MDGs with Goals 4 & 5 particularly focusing on MCH; however, progress on improving maternal and child health has been slow and remains a challenge.7 The poor progress in area of maternal and child health demands for combined efforts of public and private sectors.8